DIGITAL CONTENT CREATOR

 Compliance

-Many compliance regulations require companies to keep their systems up to date with the latest security patches.
+Many compliance regulations require companies to keep their systems up to date with the latest security patches and software patches.
 Failing to do so could result in hefty fines or other penalties.
 A cloud patching solution will ensure that your systems will benefit from the latest updates available.

 The cloud solution keeps inventory of the machines your company has at its disposal, as well as each software version of the machines.
 If you have machines that have outdated solutions implemented which might represent a cybersecurity risk for your organization, the cloud solution will identify it and inform you.
 It will also recommend a mitigation solution.